-Introduction to soldering through-hole mount packages
+Introduction to soldering surface mount packages

-This text gives a brief insight to wave, dip and manual soldering.
+This text gives a very brief insight to a complex technology.
 A more in-depth account of soldering ICs can be found in our "Data Handbook IC26; Integrated Circuit Packages" (document order number 9398 652 90011).